 Students in the ninth and final semester may be eligible to apply for prorated tuition.

 A minimum cumulative GPA: 2.00 or above must be maintained.
 The cumulative GPA includes all letter grades earned at Cornell.

 A student must be enrolled in the following to maintain a legal CALS Schedule and to maintain good academic standing:

 - A minimum of 12 academic credits per semester is required to be a full-time student in good academic standing.
 NOTE: Students must enroll in an average of 15 credits per semester to be on track to graduate in 8 semesters.

 - Students in good academic standing may enroll in a maximum of 22 credits with the exception of first-year students in their first semester who may only enroll in a maximum of 18 credits (see below).

 - Students must enroll in at least one CALS course each semester until 55 CALS credits have been successfully completed.

 - Review or supplemental courses (1000 to 1099 level courses and Physical Education (PE) courses) will not count toward the 12 credit minimum required for full-time status.

-- It is strongly recommended that entering first-year students enroll in a maximum of 18 credits in their first semester (including PE or review/supplemental courses) in their first semester and are limited to one S-U optional course per semester.
+- It is strongly recommended that entering first-year students enroll in a maximum of 18 credits in their first semester (including PE or review/supplemental courses).
+First-year students are limited to one S-U optional course per semester.